-You may have to tell people closest to you that you’re working on forgiving your spouse and hearing negative things about them will not help you during the process.
+You may have to tell people closest to you that you’re working on forgiving your spouse.
+Letting them know you’d like to not hear negative things about your spouse, as that won’t help you during the process.

 My husband unfortunately got some bad advice to change the locks on me and many wanted him to end our marriage.
 I’m thankful he didn’t give up on me or our marriage, our lives would have been so much worse now if he listened to them.
 I will always be thankful for the few brave people that encouraged him to hang in there with me and thankful he knew what we really had together.